japila-books/spark-sql-internals/docs/logical-optimizations/ReorderJoin.md

 `createOrderedJoin` partitions (aka _splits_) the input condition expressions to expressions that meet the following requirements (aka _join conditions_) or not (aka _others_):

-. link:expressions/Expression.md#references[Expression references] being a subset of the link:catalyst/QueryPlan.md#outputSet[output attributes] of the left and the right operators
+. expressions/Expression.md#references[Expression references] being a subset of the catalyst/QueryPlan.md#outputSet[output attributes] of the left and the right operators

-. link:spark-sql-PredicateHelper.adoc#canEvaluateWithinJoin[Can be evaluated within a join]
+. spark-sql-PredicateHelper.md#canEvaluateWithinJoin[Can be evaluated within a join]

-`createOrderedJoin` creates a link:spark-sql-LogicalPlan-Join.adoc#creating-instance[Join] logical operator with:
+`createOrderedJoin` creates a spark-sql-LogicalPlan-Join.md#creating-instance[Join] logical operator with:

 .
 Left logical operator as the first operator from the `input`